feups/devbox/README.md

 - With virtualbox `5.0.x`, for some host OS, Vagrant does not start its network interface.
 You will need to manually go "Machine -> Configuration -> Network" and ensure the box "Cable Connected" is checked.

-## Devbox lifecycle
+## Life cycle

 Tickets and issues are handled in [Jira](http://jira.cirb.lan/browse/CICDPROJ-150)

-The versioning scheme used is semantic: major.minor.patch.
+The versioning scheme used is semantic: `major.minor.patch`.
 Please look at the [Changelog](https://github.com/CIRB/devbox/blob/master/CHANGELOG.md) for more information.

 The devbox will be maintained continously with at least a major release every six months to follow the OS lifecycle ('*.03' and '*.09').